-On October 27, 2022, we entered into a Credit Agreement with Cadence Bank.
-The Credit Agreement replaced our prior credit agreement with Wells Fargo.
-The Credit Agreement provides for (a) a revolving credit facility that allows for borrowings up to \$60.0 million in aggregate principal amount from time to time, and (b) a term loan in aggregate principal amount of \$25.0 million.
-We may also obtain letters of credit under the revolving credit facility up to a maximum amount of \$30.0 million, which reduces availability under the revolving facility by a like amount.
-Borrowings under the revolving credit facility may be, at our option, base rate loans (defined by reference to the higher of the prime rate, the federal funds rate or an adjusted term SOFR for a one month tenor plus one percent) or SOFR loans, in each case plus an applicable margin, the amount of which is determined by reference to our consolidated total leverage ratio, and is between 1 percent and 2 percent for base rate loans and between 2 percent and 3 percent for SOFR loans.
+We have in place a Credit Agreement with Cadence Bank.
+The Credit Agreement provides for (a) a revolving credit facility that allows for borrowings up to \$60.0 million in aggregate principal amount from time to time, and (b) a term loan in aggregate principal amount of \$25.0 million (the "Term Loan").
+We may also obtain letters of credit under the revolving credit facility up to a maximum amount of \$30.0 million, which reduces availability under the revolving credit facility by a like amount.
+Borrowings under the revolving credit facility may be, at our option, base rate loans (defined by reference to the higher of the prime rate, the federal funds rate or an adjusted term secured overnight financing rate ("SOFR") for a one month tenor plus one percent) or SOFR loans, in each case plus an applicable margin, the amount of which is determined by reference to our consolidated total leverage ratio, and is between 1 percent and 2 percent for base rate loans and between 2 percent and 3 percent for SOFR loans.

-The term loan amortizes on a 10-year schedule with quarterly payments beginning December 31, 2022, and matures October 27, 2027.
-Proceeds of the term loan were used, together with additional cash on hand, to fund the repurchase of shares from the KSA Sellers.
-The term loan bears interest at the SOFR loan rate plus the applicable margin for SOFR loans.
+The Term Loan amortizes on a 10-year schedule with quarterly payments beginning December 31, 2022, and matures October 27, 2027.
+Proceeds of the Term Loan were used, together with additional cash on hand, to fund the repurchase of shares from KSA and certain of its affiliates on October 31, 2022.
+The Term Loan bears interest at the SOFR loan rate plus the applicable margin for SOFR loans.